petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/database-configuration-for-cluster-nodes.md

     ```

 1. Optionally validate the data connections to make sure bad connections are handled gracefully.

-    Some connection pools used with JDBC4 (check your driver's JDBC version) validate connections automatically.
-Other connection pools may require additional, vendor-specific connection validation properties---specify them in a Portal Properties file.
-Refer to your connection pool provider documentation for connection validation details.

 1. Enable the read-writer database configuration by copying the default [`spring.configs` and `spring.infrastructure.configs` Portal Properties](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Spring) to your `portal-ext.properties` file and adding the following Spring configuration file paths to them.